MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/Facility.md

 ms.author: lsuresh
 ---

-# Facility in Cloud for Sustainability water data model
+# Facility in Microsoft for Sustainability water data model

 Base-level location to attribute activity data.
 May contain multiple buildings and organizational units.